[Updated for 2023]

 The global shipping crisis is characterized by unprecedented consumer demand and longer delivery times than ever before.
 The jolt that some were hoping to see in the supply chain system following vaccination efforts has not happened.
 Demand for goods continues to increase, more so than the demand for experiences and services.
 There’s a shortage of containers due to a relatively weak year for trade in 2019.
 This has caused a reduction in the number of new containers that were produced going into 2020.
 The onset of the pandemic exacerbated the situation as factories closed and manufacturers curbed container production.

 What ensued, and perhaps, what many didn’t see coming, was an increase in demand after a brief COVID-related recession.
 What followed was a chain of events that disrupted supply chains even further.
 The container shortage led to a jump in shipping costs, supply and labor shortages increased, warehouse spaces became constricted, heavy congestion developed at shipping ports, and people began to see significant delays in delivery times.
-According to an IHS Markit’s PMI survey of global manufacturing, delays in delivery times are the most severe on record.
+Delays in delivery times were the most severe on record in 2021.
 This combination of developments contributes to the spread of supply chain disruptions.
 There’s a shock to the system from the supply aspect to the demand aspect, and if it doesn’t reset, the problems will continue.

 When Will the Supply Chain Issue Be Resolved?